 What’s The Process?

-- Step 1: Gather and upload all your instructional assets (videos, images, audio, questions, etc.) to your Genie instance.
+- Step 1: Gather and upload all your instructional assets (videos, images, audio, questions, etc.) to your Growth Engineering Authoring Tool instance.

 - Step 2: Use these assets to populate your content slides.
 You will see a preview of your content as you start building.

 - Step 3: Start to layer game mechanics into your content to drive engagement.
 You can add Experience Points, Badges, Leaderboards and timers.

 - Step 4: Select a game template or use a standard training template.
 This helps to define the look and feel of your course.